werpu/jsfs_js_ts/README.md

 But it still uses classes modules and inheritance for code structuring.
-The reason for this is, I do not like the one function for all approach, Webpack can take care of the packaging.
+The reason for this is, I do not like the one function for all approach, especially given we have Typescript now as implementation language which allows a proper code structuring and modularization.

+Webpack can take care of the packaging.

-Having smaller code parts makes it easier to test certain aspects of the implementation.
+Having smaller code parts, makes it easier to test certain aspects of the implementation.

-Also one additional aspect of the new implementation it has a proper test coverage via unit tests.
+Also one additional aspect of the new implementation: it has a proper test coverage via Mocha based unit tests.

 This was also severely lacking in my old implementation where I just ran a set of 20 integration tests on macro scale.

 ## Status

-ATM I am function complete, and the code can be tested (final beta stages)
+ATM I am function in beta bugfixing stage, and the code can be tested (final beta stages)
-I probably will make a release before end of 2022.
+I probably will make a release at the same time MyFaces 4.0 final hits the scene.
 It has been testing in MyFaces Tobago now for a year and atm is being integrated into MyFaces as new
 JS/TS codebase.